Kernel (operating system): Protection

 Support for hierarchical protection domains is typically implemented using CPU modes.

-Many kernels provide implementation of "capabilities", i.e., objects that are provided to user code which allow limited access to an underlying object managed by the kernel.
+Many kernels implement "capabilities", i.e., objects provided to user code that allow limited access to an underlying object managed by the kernel.
 A common example is file handling: a file is a representation of information stored on a permanent storage device.
 The kernel may be able to perform many different operations, including read, write, delete or execute, but a user-level application may only be permitted to perform some of these operations (e.g., it may only be allowed to read the file).
 A common implementation of this is for the kernel to provide an object to the application (typically so called a "file handle") which the application may then invoke operations on, the validity of which the kernel checks at the time the operation is requested.
 Such a system may be extended to cover all objects that the kernel manages, and indeed to objects provided by other user applications.

 An efficient and simple way to provide hardware support of capabilities is to delegate to the memory management unit (MMU) the responsibility of checking access-rights for every memory access, a mechanism called capability-based addressing.
 Most commercial computer architectures lack such MMU support for capabilities.

 An alternative approach is to simulate capabilities using commonly supported hierarchical domains.
 In this approach, each protected object must reside in an address space that the application does not have access to; the kernel also maintains a list of capabilities in such memory.
 When an application needs to access an object protected by a capability, it performs a system call and the kernel then checks whether the application's capability grants it permission to perform the requested action, and if it is permitted performs the access for it (either directly, or by delegating the request to another user-level process).
 The performance cost of address space switching limits the practicality of this approach in systems with complex interactions between objects, but it is used in current operating systems for objects that are not accessed frequently or which are not expected to perform quickly.